bbc/citron/scripts/preprocess/README.md

 ### conll_extractor.py ###

-This is an optional script to extract coreference information from CoNLL-2011 (required to train CoreferenceResolver).
+This is an optional script to extract coreference information from CoNLL-2011.

     --pdtb-path        Path to: pdtb_v2/data/raw/wsj
     --conll-path       Path to conll-2011